 16. Do you do customer sent in restorations?
 Yes.
 We restore helmets and helmet liners that are sent in by customers.
 We accept these on a case by case basis.
+At times we don't accept this work.
+See our page for updates.
 Please don't send helmets here on a whim.
 And for all that is good in the world definitely don't send us restoration work without a letter of instruction.
-I know, you think you're the center of the universe and your helmet is the only one in our shop but its not.
+I know, you think you're the center of the universe and your helmet is the only one in our shop.
+It's not.
 We need your contact information to communicate with you!
 I have an orphaned helmet shelf.
 Really?
 Do people just send in their stuff without checking with you first?
 They do.

 15. Can I bug you in messenger all hours to see where my stuff is at?
 All of our helmets are built carefully and slowly.
 Plan ahead.
 Do not hound us about your purchase not showing up in 24 hours.
+Smaller orders ship almost daily.
 We are amazing.
 But, we are not Amazon.

 14. What service do you ship with?
 We ship US mail.
 We also use UPS.
 Choose your preference when checking out.

 13. Sold out items are really sold out.
 Usually this is temporary.
 I don't keep the "good" fireworks in the back of the tent.
 Please don't hound me about sold out items.
 Especially original gear.
 Buy it.
 They don't make it anymore.
 When it's gone.
 It.
 Is.
 Gone.